No products in the cart.

 Like all great consumer battles over the years – Pepsi Vs Coke, VHS Vs Betamax, Dick Dastardly Vs. Yankee Doodle Pigeon – Apple often find themselves locked in a battle with Samsung for the hearts and minds of smartphone users.
 The difference between Apple and the rest, is that the company produce only a single line of handsets each year, the iPhone.
+Our review will focus on the iPhone 6 but lets find out a little bit more on what makes iPhone different.

 Usually, when it comes to Apple against the rest, lines are drawn based more on loyalty than anything else.
 Android and iOS are at the heart of the war, with iOS exclusive to Apple but Android being a true open source OS.
 What isn’t in dispute, though, is that it was Apple who started the smartphone revolution back in 2007.
 In hindsight, the original iPhone had more missing than it actually provided.
 The camera was awful, there was no 3G capability and the OS was slow and often unresponsive.
 Copy and paste functions were still 2 years away, you couldn’t attach images to texts, and there was no sign of the promised app store.

 With the exception of an app store, these were all things which the likes of LG, Nokia and others had been providing for over a year.
 However, the iPhone was a huge success, mainly because of what it promised for the future instead of delivering itself.
 The iPhone 6 was, unsurprisingly, the 6th iPhone model to be released.
-It would have actually been the 5th, had Apple not squeezed in the 5C between the original iPhone 5 and the 6 to fill the gap left by never releasing an iPhone 2.

 Apple are among the biggest tech companies in the world.
 Although they’ve always had a loyal user base of desktop and laptop computers, it is the iPhone which made Apple into the behemoth it became.
 With the exception of the leap from the original iPhone to the iPhone 3G, the Apple hardware story is really one of evolution, not revolution.
 Much of what Apple do is very proprietary, both with hardware and software, and getting to the root of things can be difficult.